The post is developed in partnership with BetterHelp.

 Veterinarians are just like doctors– they conduct physical examinations, perform surgeries, administer vaccinations, provide medication, and do anything else necessary to care for their patients.
 However, the primary difference is that veterinarians work with animals, not humans.
 Some veterinarians specialize in working with specific animals.
 Those that work exclusively with horses are called equine veterinarians.

-To become a veterinarian, you will need to obtain a doctor of veterinarian medicine (DVM) as well as a license to practice, so prepare for many years of education to pursue this career path.
+To become a veterinarian, you will need to obtain a doctor of veterinarian medicine (DVM) as well as a license to practice, so prepare for many years of education to pursue a career as a veterinarian.
 If you are interested in this field but don’t want to spend so much time in school, you can consider becoming a veterinarian technician or assistant.

 Horse trainers train horses in riding commands and help them adjust to healthy contact and relationships with humans.
 They are the ones who introduce horses to bridles, saddles, and all the equipment necessary for whatever they are being trained to do.
 Horse trainers are often the first to ride horses and help them adjust to having a rider on their back.
 This is essential so that future riders can ride their horses safely.